Werrington County

 Werrington County is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of the suburb of Werrington County is estimated at around 3,801.
-This reflects an increase of 103 people since the 2021 Census, which reported a population of 3,698.
-The change was inferred from AreaSearch's resident population estimate of 3,771 following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,836 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Natural growth primarily drove population growth for the area, contributing approximately 74.0% of overall population gains during recent periods.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the population of Werrington County is estimated to be around 3,801 as of February 2026.
+This figure reflects an increase of 103 people (2.8%) since the 2021 Census, which reported a population of 3,698 people.
+The change was inferred from the resident population of 3,771 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional nine validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,836 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 74.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an increase just below the median of statistical areas analysed by AreaSearch, expecting the suburb's population to increase by 228 persons to reach 4,030 by 2041 based on aggregated SA2-level projections, reflecting a gain of 5.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, lower quartile growth of statistical areas across the nation is anticipated, with the suburb expected to increase by 156 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.3% in total over the 17 years.

 Frequently Asked Questions - Population